 - Q. Would I be responsible for burning the Temple too?A. No, our Fire Art Safety Team (FAST) will lead the burning of the Temple.
 FAST is a team of fire safety personnel and industry professionals whose mission is to provide experienced support for fire artists and to ensure the safe use of fire in Black Rock City.

-- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?The 2018 Temple Proposal questions are available as a Google doc.
-We suggest that you construct your answers first in a word processing document, and then copy and paste into our questionnaire form before submitting your proposal.
-Please note that we cannot accept any grant applications in PDF format or as a Google doc; all proposals must be submitted via our online form.
+- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?The 2020 Temple application questions are available here as a Google doc.
+We suggest that you construct your answers first in a separate document, and then copy and paste them into our form before submitting your proposal.
+Please note that we cannot accept any grant applications in a PDF or as a Google doc; all proposals must be submitted via our online form.